Arraying/Arraying.de/content/post/2021-11-06-antifraud.md

 I ended up using the `tldextract` package for this.

 Next, I had to get something to compare each fraudulent domain to.
-I opted for a configuration file where the you can define the legitimate domains (+ TLD), and then test link domains will be checked against these.
+I opted for a configuration file where you can define the legitimate domains (+ TLD), and then test link domains will be checked against these.
 If the link similarity is above a certain threshold, there is a high probability this is a scam.

 In addition to this, I also added keyword checking (is a certain keyword in the domain?), path checking (does the path contain some sort of keyword(s)?), and querystring checking (are there any suspicious querylinks?).